davepeck/grassy-game/README.md

 ### What is this?

 It's a game.
 With cats.
 And grass!
+Fun!

 ### Yeah but what is it exactly?